state-hiu/cybergis-guides/1.0/cybergis-guides-osmextracts-1.0.md

 python $BIN/cybergis-script-geogig-osm-init.py  -v --path $REPO --name $RN --username $USER --password $PASS -gs $GS -ws $WS -to $TO --extent $EXTENT --mapping $MAPPING -an $AN -ae $AE
 ```
 ##Updating Extracts

+You can update the extracts manually or via a cron job.
+You should create a script wrapper for `cybergis-script-geogig-osm-sync.py`, so it easier to manage the multiple input values.
+You can execute the script at whatever frequency desired.
+Although the Overpass API is relatively performant, there is some latency.
+Please be careful if you set up cron jobs for large areas.
+Updates to the OSM extracts are transactional.
+Therefore, it is exceptionally hard to corrupt extracts, but you might waste a lot of system resources if you update at a high frequency.
+Only set the interval to less than 5 minutes if you've run some tests.

 ```
 #!/bin/bash